Value Investor

 1. Raw Scan — Detects chart patterns across all tickers (golden cross, cup & handle, RSI divergence, trend pullback, death cross, etc.)

 3. Regime Filter — Grades patterns by PF (A ≥ 1.2, B ≥ 1.1, C ≥ 1.0, D < 1.0).
-BULL allows all grades, CAUTION allows A/B/C, BEAR allows A only.
-Confidence scaled by regime
+BULL allows all grades; CAUTION allows A/B/C; BEAR allows A only.
+Direction blocks (Patch E 2026-05-20): BULL hard-blocks shorts at entry; BEAR hard-blocks longs (Grade A long exception preserved).
+These mirror the exit-side regime_exit policy exactly — entries and exits agree on what's allowed.
+Confidence scaled by regime within the allowed direction

 4. Trend Conflict Filter — Blocks signals that go against the ticker's own 5-indicator trend light (long on red-trend ticker = blocked, short on green-trend = blocked)